 I used to feel crappy because I could never afford a meditation retreat.
-But then I made the clever decision to turn my own home in to my meditation retreat.
-And let me tell you: best thing ever.
+But then I made the clever decision to turn my own home into my meditation retreat.
+And let me tell you: it’s the best thing ever.

 Look at it this way: you can go on a meditation retreat for a week, and after the retreat you’re back home in exactly the same space, feeling the same way you used to.

 Or you can do a DIY meditation retreat at home.
 You can turn your home into a meditation space, and by meditating at home you train your mind to be relaxed and focused in your own home.